 This outfit should be rocked in a modern style and in a very sure cut.
 The aim is to transform the 18th Century vibe into a more modern look.
 A red or tan cord jacket that is worn with chinos or black jeans then spiced up by a white slogan tee is spectacular.

 However, if the corduroy is worn sloppily, it can make you look older than your age.

 2. Men’s Fashion Trends: Boxy Tailoring

-Popular square-shouldered tailoring is back and is taking the teens by storm.
+Popular square-shouldered tailoring similar to 80s fashion is back and is taking the teens by storm.
 The oversize blazers and the ‘anti-fit’ outfits, however, are worth the hype.
 This look was famous in the 80s.

 The boxy tailoring helps you achieve a relaxed and a laid-back look.
 These oversize blazers should be worn casually.
 This outfit is usually at its best when worn with a T-shirt and jeans.

 The boxy tailoring looks great when worn correctly by tall men.
 I know this is bad news for the short chaps.
 Plainly, the boxy tailoring is not your thing.

 It is worth noting that, if these outfits are worn incorrectly they can become a disgrace.
 They will make you look clueless and shapeless in the real sense.
 The oversize tailoring should never be worn as a officewear.

 The stark white sneakers have been around for some time now and they are not expected to fall out in favor anytime soon.

 These big, ‘ugly’ trainers are well-known in making a ‘great personality’ shine.
 They will actually make your footwear, the star of the show.